Radiation therapy for cancer of the uterus

 Internal radiation therapy may be used after a hysterectomy to deliver radiation directly to the top of the vagina (vaginal vault) from inside your body.
 This is known as vaginal vault brachytherapy.

 During each treatment session, a plastic cylinder (the applicator) is inserted into the vagina.
-The applicator is connected by plastic tubes to a machine that contains radioactive material in the form of a small metal seed.
-Next, this seed is moved from the machine through the tubes into your body.
-After a few minutes, the seed is returned to the machine.
-The applicator is taken out after each session.
+The applicator is connected by plastic tubes to a machine that contains a small, radioactive seed (made of metal).
+Next, this seed moves from the machine into the applicator where it delivers a targeted dose of radiation to the area affected by cancer.
+After a few minutes, the seed is drawn back into the machine.
+The applicator is taken out of the vagina after each session.

-Brachytherapy does not need any anaesthetic, and each treatment session usually takes only 20−30 minutes.
-You are likely to have 3–6 treatment sessions as an outpatient over 1−2 weeks.
+This type of brachytherapy does not need any anaesthetic.
+Each treatment session usually takes only 20–30 minutes.
+You are likely to have 3–6 treatment sessions as an outpatient over 1–2 weeks.

-If a hysterectomy has not been done and radiation is given as the main treatment, the internal radiation therapy may involve an applicator being placed inside the uterus.
-This is done under general anaesthetic or sedation, and may require a short hospital stay.
+If you are having radiation therapy as the main treatment and haven’t had a hysterectomy, the internal radiation therapy may involve placing an applicator inside the uterus.
+This is done under anaesthetic or sedation, and may require a short hospital stay.

 External beam radiation therapy (EBRT) directs the radiation at the cancer and surrounding tissue from outside the body.
-For cancer of the uterus, the lower abdominal area and pelvis are treated, but if the cancer has spread (metastasised), other areas may also be treated.
+For cancer of the uterus, the lower abdomen and pelvis are treated, but if the cancer has spread (metastasised), other areas may also be treated.

-It’s very important that you attend all of your scheduled sessions to ensure you receive enough radiation to kill the cancer cells or relieve symptoms.
+If you are having EBRT, you will probably have daily treatments, Monday to Friday, for 5–6 weeks as an outpatient.
+It’s very important that you attend all of your scheduled sessions to ensure you receive enough radiation to make the treatment effective.